pelotech/drone-helm3/README.md

 drone-helm3 is largely backwards-compatible with drone-helm.
 There are some known differences:

 * `prefix` must be supplied via the `settings` block, not `environment`.
-* Several settings no longer have any effect:
+* Several settings no longer have any effect.
+The plugin will produce warnings if any of these are present:
     * `purge` -- this is the default behavior in Helm 3
     * `recreate_pods`
     * `tiller_ns`